 - They are focused on goal-setting and results.

 HOW IS INNER SOLUTIONS™ LTD. DIFFERENT?

-- To understand and to help … by providing empirically supported treatments with compassion and expertise.
+- To understand and to help … by providing empirically supported treatments and evidence-based practices with compassion and expertise.

 - To help clients: learn it, live it, and lend it™ … to others by example.

 OUR BELIEFS AND VALUES